Personnel

 MSO Course & WHT

 3-day IPM Potential MSO Course.
-Weapon handling training, formal WHTs, and live firing practice.
+Weapons handling training, formal WHTs, and live firing practice.
 No charge to candidate.

 Certifications